Raja Bora

 Raja Bora (Assamese: ৰাজা বৰা), alias Polash Phukan, was the personal bodyguard of Arabinda Rajkhowa, the chairman of United Liberation Front of Assam, a revolutionary rebel organisation operating in the Indian state of Assam.

 Arrest

-On December 4, 2009, Bora, with the group's chairman Arabinda Rajkhowa and eight others, surrendered before the Indian authority near the Indo-Bangladesh border in Meghalaya.
-They were said to be taken into custody by the Border Security Force the moment they had crossed the border near Dawki in Meghalaya's East Khasi Hills.
+On 4 December 2009, Bora, with the group's chairman Arabinda Rajkhowa and eight others, surrendered before the Indian authority near the Indo-Bangladesh border in Meghalaya.
+They were said to be taken into custody by the Border Security Force the moment they crossed the border near Dawki in Meghalaya's East Khasi Hills.

 Charges

-Apart from the charge of waging war against India, there is a pending murder case registered against him with Joipur police station.
-He was sought in the murder of Cheniram Borah, a resident of Barhoni gaon near Nahorkatiya in 2005.
+Apart from the charge of waging war against India, a pending murder case has been registered against him with Joipur police station.
+He was sought in the murder of Cheniram Borah, a resident of Barhoni Gaon near Nahorkatiya in 2005.